 How important are these “test scores”?
 Honestly, they just give people looking at your score report a way to compare your scores to students who took different versions of the SAT.
 This relates to an idea called equating, which allows the SAT to compare scores between different tests.
 But it’s pretty technical and the statistics folks over at College Board take care of this–you just have to look at your score.

 What is important for you–and what colleges will likely look at if they want to get a better sense of your performance–is how you did on the reading section and how you did on the writing sections.
 After all, you could do very poorly on reading yet thrive in writing and can get the same verbal score as somebody who was average on both sections.

-So the new SAT doesn’t have a science section like the ACT does, but it does have what are called cross-test scores.
+So the new SAT doesn’t have a science section like the ACT does, but it does have “cross-test scores.”
 Essentially, there are questions that are science related, whether they are in the math section, the reading section, or the writing section (hence the name “cross-test”).

-And there are also cross-test scores that are history/social studies related.
+There are also cross-test scores related to history/social studies.

 Here’s how the College Board terms the cross-test sections:

 The College Board wants to give college admissions officers as much information as possible.
-That gives us (I promise) our final set of scores.
+That gives us (I promise) our final set of scores for the required sections of the SAT.
 There are seven of these scores, the first two relate to reading comprehension, the next two relate to writing and the last three relate to math.

-Each of these subscores will be based on a 1 to 15 scale.
+Each of these subscores is on a scale of 1 to 15.

-Last, and perhaps least (for those not taking the essay), we have three scores based on the 55-minute writing sample you’ll have to cough up after working on the test for three hours.
+Last, and perhaps least (for those not taking the essay), you’ll have three scores based on the 55-minute writing sample you’ll have to cough up after working on the test for three hours.